 What to Do with Quilt Projects You Don't Want to Finish

-We've all been there -- you start a project and then years later, you're struggling to finish it.
-Whatever your reason for letting it go neglected, it can lead to a sense of guilt and can you make you unclear of how to move on with the project.
-Here are some ideas for deciding what to do with the projects that you aren't certain are worth your time to finish.
+We've all been there: We start projects that we struggle to finish.
+Whatever your reason for neglecting a project, it can lead to a sense of guilt and make you unclear as to how to move forward with it.
+Here are some ideas for what to do with projects you aren't certain are worth your time to finish.

 Why would you not want to finish a project that you started?